shuhei/knowledge/zurich.md

 ## Japanese food

-### Ramen
+### Restaurants

-- Ooki’s tantanmen is my favorite.
+- Ooki’s tantanmen is my favorite ramen in Zürich.
 Their other non-ramen dishes are great as well, which I don’t see often at other ramen restaurants.
 Especially, their tempura is great.
+- Maru is a small imbiss in Zürich HB.
+You can get various rice bowls and udon noodles.
+They also have nice green tea (real matcha!) and sweets from Atelier Okashi.

 ### Groceries

 - YumiHana sells Korean and Japanese groceries.
 They sometimes have Kameda 100% Kakinotane, which is my most favorite snack.
 Also, Japanese-style bread (such as curry bread!) from Bakery Hiro Takahashi is great.
-- Nishi
+- Nishi sells Japanese groceries.

 ### Sashimi (raw fish)

-Meat is super expensive here.
+Meat is expensive here.
 We should eat fish.

 - Frischeparadies has frozen fatty hamachi sashimi.
+Ask the staff and they'll pick it up from behind the counter.
 Defrost it in a bowl of iced water.
 Simply amazing.
 - Large Migros stores have tuna and very fresh salmon.
 Their salmon is great.
 Tuna is OK.
 - Coop often has salmon sashimi.
 It's not bad, but not as good as Migros'.
 - Der Frisch-Fisch Mercato has tuna, salmon and hamachi (Kingfish).
 I tried tuna and hamachi (Kingfish).
 Both were OK.